albexl/game-of-life/README.md

 # game-of-life
-Visual Representation of a Game of Life simulation.
+Visual Representation of a Game of Life simulation built with `pygame`.